MothEars/MothEars/README.md

 ## Hi there 👋

 My name is Cara Fernandes.
-I completed a Graduate Diploma in Applied Statistics (2024) at the University of New England and currently completing a Master of Data Science (expected 2026).
+I completed a Graduate Diploma in Applied Statistics (2024) at the University of New England and am currently completing a Master of Data Science (expected 2026).
 My interests are in deep learning, statistical modelling, machine learning, and applied analytics.

 Alongside my studies, I have worked as a casual academic and contributed to university teaching and academic support within statistics and data science units.